-- To protect and respect the rich history and heritage of the Parish - To minimise the impact of any future development on the heritage assets of the village
+- To protect and respect the rich history and heritage of the Parish - To minimise the impact of any new developments on the heritage assets and their settings within the Parish.

 - 5.3.1 The village has a long and rich history.
 The name Bumpstead is thought to derive from the Anglo-Saxon for "the place where reeds grow", reflecting its location at the bottom of a valley.
 The village is recorded in the Domesday Book. - 5.3.2 Steeple Bumpstead originated as a nucleated, valley side settlement alongside the Bumpstead Brook, which is a tributary of the River Stour.
 The brook runs south-west to north-east through the centre of the village.
 The historic core of the settlement is focused on the valley floor and its edges, along North Street, which runs parallel to the Bumpstead Brook, Church Street and Chapel Street, and the site of the former ford over the watercourse.